Qiu Shi Science and Technology Prize

 Qiu Shi (求是 (Qiúshì); pronounced ch-OO/sh-ER) means "seeking truth".
-The Qiu Shi Foundation was named after the famous Qiu Shi Academy (求是书院) in Hangzhou, which was subsequently renamed Zhejiang University (浙江大学).
-Qiu Shi Science and Technology Foundation is not related to the Qiushi Journal, the political theory periodical.
+The Qiu Shi Foundation was named after Qiu Shi Academy (求是书院) in Hangzhou, which was subsequently renamed Zhejiang University (浙江大学).
+Qiu Shi Science and Technology Foundation is not related to the Qiushi journal, the political theory periodical.

 Founder/Foundation

 Cha Chi-ming, GBM, JP, was born in 1914, in Haining County, Jiaxing, Zhejiang province.
 He studied textile technology and graduated from Zhejiang University in 1931.
-Cha was best known for his industrial prowess, building a multinational textile conglomerate.
+Cha built a multinational textile conglomerate.
 He was the chairman of CDW International Limited, The Mingly Corporation Limited and Hong Kong Resort International Limited.
+With his family, he donated US$20 million in 1994 to establish the award.